 - 1/4 tsp salt

-- 2 tbsp avocado oil or use EVOO
+- 2 tbsp coconut oil or use EVOO

-- Once smoked, remove the cashews and allow them to cool
+- Once smoked, remove the cashews and allow them to cool.
+They will continue to deepen in color.

 - Place cashews and salt in blender or food processor, whirl on low for 8-10 minutes until creamy